-The 2.7-liter EcoBoost V6 is the Ford F-150 pickup’s smallest engine option.
-But it packs a punch.
-Response, torque, and drivability are all within the range of what you expect “Ford Tough” to mean.
-But there are problems that have been identified that you really should be aware of.
+The 2.7-liter EcoBoost V6 is the Ford F-150 pickup’s smallest engine, but it packs a punch.
+Response, torque, and drivability all hew to the “Ford Tough” ethos.
+But you should know about the following F-150 EcoBoost problems.

-The twin-turbo 2.7 V6 came on the truck scene in 2015.
-With between 315 and 335 hp and 350-400 lb-ft of torque, its specs are better than most V8s until recently.
-The power range is a bit limited, but the better fuel economy and lower price make it a popular option, nonetheless.
+The twin-turbo 2.7-liter V6 roared onto the truck scene in 2015.
+Harnessing 315 to 335 hp and 350 to 400 lb-ft of torque, this F-150 engine boasts better specs than most V8s.
+The power range is a bit limited, but the better fuel economy and lower price make it a popular option nonetheless.

-What are the three most common EcoBoost V6 problems?
+What are the 3 most common EcoBoost V6 problems?

 Engine oil blow-by sticks to intake ports and valves.
-With the addition of port injection in 2018, this acts as a flushing system to wash those deposits into the cylinder charge.
-But it can cause issues such as rough idling, misfires, hesitation on startup, and general power loss.
-While you may notice some of these issues, you may not, as they happen as the miles pile on.
-So it is gradual.
+So in 2018, Ford added port injection.
+It acts as a flushing system to wash deposits into the cylinder charge.
+When the carbon accumulates, it can cause issues such as rough idling, misfires, hesitation on startup, and general power loss.
+However, you might notice some of these issues as the miles pile on.

 2.7-liter EcoBoost spark plug and ignition coil issues

-The spark plugs are expected, according to replacement schedules, to last between 80,000 and 100,000 miles.
+Replacement schedules indicate the spark plugs should last 80,000 to 100,000 miles.
 They don’t.
-So rather than go through performance issues as you approach those figures, schedule spark plug changes earlier.
-Like, maybe 35,000 miles?
+So, rather than endure performance issues as you approach those numbers, replace the spark plugs earlier.
+Maybe 35,000 miles?

-Whether coil packs or plugs, if they are wearing out, you’ll notice misfiring, rough idle, power loss, and the dreaded Check Engine light.
-If you have a code reader, TuningPro suggests you can pinpoint which cylinder is misfiring.
+Whether the issue is coil packs or spark plugs, you’ll notice misfiring, rough idling, power loss, and the dreaded “check engine” light.
+If you have a code reader, TuningPro suggests pinpointing the misfiring cylinder.
 Swap the coil pack with one next to it.
-If the problem persists, then it is the coil.
+If the problem persists, the source is the coil.
 Otherwise, replace all six plugs.
-And don’t forget, regular oil changes and monitoring engine functions go a long way toward engine longevity.
+And don’t forget: Regular oil changes and monitoring functions go a long way toward engine longevity.